-Now that you’ve transitioned into marriage, you need to make some decisions regarding how you’re going to manage money and other assets not as two single people but as a couple.
-When it comes to money management for couples, there are three options: separate accounts, joint accounts or a combination of both.
+Now that you’ve transitioned into marriage, you must decide how to manage money and other assets, not as two single people but as a couple.
+Regarding money management for couples, there are three options: separate accounts, joint accounts, or a combination of both.

-Here are a few things you need to know as you discuss this decision with your significant other.
+You must know a few things as you discuss this decision with your significant other.

 Separate accounts